johntrandall/famdash2/README.md

 ```
 cd [root]

+brew install rbenv
+# do the caveats
+rbenv install [.ruby-version here]
+# restart shell, check that `which ruby` points at correct version

 brew install nvm
 # do the caveats
 nvm install [.nvmrc version here]
 nvm use
 # restart shell, check that `which node` points at correct version

+bundle
+rspec
+rails s
 ```